pressbooks/pressbooks-saml-sso/README.md

   AWS_S3_REGION
   AWS_S3_VERSION
 ```
-After these variables have been properly defined, basic information about SAML login attempts will be logged in your AWS CloudWatch Logs service in JSON format
+After these variables have been properly defined, basic information about SAML login attempts will be logged in your AWS CloudWatch Logs service in JSON format.
 You will need to create a new Log group called `pressbooks-logs`.

 ## Screenshots